 6. What steps are involved in the procedure?
 Have the dentist break down all parts of the dental implant process so you have a good idea of what to expect.

 7. Will it be painful?
 You should experience minimal or no pain during the procedure, especially with anesthetics.
-Many patients and dentist also prefer using sedation during dental implant and All-on-4 procedures.
+Many patients and dentist also prefer using sedation during dental implant and full mouth implant procedures.

 8. How long will the entire process take?
 From planning to procedure and healing time, try to get a good idea of how long the procedure will take and if you need to take any time off work.

 9. Is there anything I should do to ensure my implants are successful?
 If you’re a smoker or use certain drugs, you may be at a higher risk of dental implant integration failure.